allanclempe/ERC721-marketplace/README.md

 ## Getting started

-Extend your contact with `ERC721Maket` where `totalCut` is the maximum cut fee allowed, represented by points of 0-1000 where 100 is 1%
+Extend your contact with `ERC721Maket` where `totalCut` is the maximum cut fee allowed, represented by points of 0-1000 where 100 is 1%, 1000 is 10% and so on.

 ```solidity
 import '@clempe/contracts/ERC721Market.sol';